chchiou/markrov-text-generator/README.md

 	SHUT	=(THE)=>			FUCK
 	THE 	=(FUCK)=>			UP

-Please notice the iperspace jump.
+Please notice the hyperspace jump.
 Also, when you compose the text don't forget to add the extra words.

 ## Enough with the theoretical formalisms, show me the code! ##